liamwalsh1980/Milestone-Project-3/TESTING.md

 ### Testing responsiveness

-I tested the site using Chrome development tools on four different screen sizes to make sure that all features, content, images, links, search facility, card panels, accordion and buttons worked across all screen sizes.
+I tested the site using Chrome development tools on three different screen sizes to make sure that all features, content, images, links, search facility, card panels, accordion and buttons worked across all screen sizes.

 #### Mobile screenshots